plainionist/Plainion.GraphViz/docs/HowTos/Discover a call tree.md

 }
 ```

+- "netFramework" specifies the DotNet runtime which should be used.
+By default .NET is used.
+Set it to "true" to use .NET Framework
 - "binFolder" specifies the folder where all assemblies are located
 - "sources" specifies the source assemblies.
 Wildcards supported.
 - "targets" specifies the target API by assembly, type and method.
 "Method" can also be the getter/setter method